 Does he/she specialise or have sufficient experience in your particular sector?

-Consider asking some questions along the lines of how do you handle particular situations unique to your sector.
+Consider asking some questions along the lines of how do they handle particular situations unique to your sector.
 Consider asking if they can outline their experience with your sector.

 Lack of contact during the year